-- Noncompliant employees can be terminated based on excessive absenteeism. - BUT, would a reasonable accommodation have allowed the employee to keep his or her job? - The Americans with Disabilities Amendments Act (the "ADAAA") must also be considered. - Much broader definition of major life activities means most conditions qualify as disabilities. - Must consider ADAAA when making decisions about leave issues if employee's condition is implicated.
+- BUT, would a reasonable accommodation have allowed the employee to keep his or her job? - Eleventh Circuit allows request made before becoming eligible. - The Americans with Disabilities Amendments Act (the "ADAAA") must also be considered. - Much broader definition of major life activities means most conditions qualify as disabilities. - Must consider ADAAA when making decisions about leave issues if employee's condition is implicated.